intershop/intershop-pwa/docs/guides/migrations.md

 If you want to use the obsolete form components in your project nevertheless, skip the commit `remove obsolete form components`.
 For more information concerning Formly please refer to our [Formly - Guide](./formly.md)).

+The feature toggle 'advancedVariationHandling' has been removed.
+Instead the ICM channel preference 'AdvancedVariationHandling' is used to configure it.
+You will find this preference as 'List View' in the ICM backoffice under Channel Preferences -> Product Variations.

 ## 1.1 to 1.2

 The `dist` folder now only contains results of the build process (except for `healthcheck.js`).